iqraizhar72/thyroid-cancer-predictor-ml/README.md

 # 🧠 Thyroid Cancer Detection – Machine Learning Project

 This Machine Learning project focuses on predicting whether a thyroid condition is Benign or Malignant using various medical and lifestyle inputs.
-The model is trained on relevant clinical data and leverages classification techniques to assist in early diagnosis and risk assessment.
-This project demonstrates the application of machine learning in the healthcare domain, aiming to support medical professionals with data-driven insights.
+The model is trained on a dataset designed to reflect clinical patterns, enabling exploration of machine learning applications in healthcare and early risk detection.

 This project demonstrates the complete ML pipeline: